aisouard/libwebrtc/README.md

 Don't forget to put your name and e-mail address inside the `AUTHORS` file!
 You can also reach me on [Twitter][twitter] for further discussion.

+## Acknowledgements

+Many thanks to Dr. Alex Gouaillard for being an excellent mentor for this project.

+Everything started from his
+« [Automating libwebrtc build with CMake][webrtc-dr-alex-cmake] » blog article,
+which was a great source of inspiration for me to create the easiest way to link the WebRTC library in any native project.

 ## License

 Apache License 2.0 © [Axel Isouard][author]